djdrysdale/digital-garden/notes/≈ Sinek - The Infinite Game.md

 ---
-Title: The Infinite Game by Simon Sinek
+title: The Infinite Game by Simon Sinek
-Date: 2021-02-26
+date: 2021-02-26
-Description: Mission-driven organizations who play an infinite game have a long-term advantage over those focused on short-term outcomes.
+description: Mission-driven organizations who play an infinite game have a long-term advantage over those focused on short-term outcomes.
-Tags: literature
+tags: literature
 ---

 ## About